libratom/libratom/README.md

 Note that the -m flag has been added to this command to write message bodies (stripped of inline attachments and markup) and message headers to the message table.
 If the -m flag is omitted, these entries will be null.
 Progress (enabled using the -p flag) is displayed in a bar at the bottom of the window.
 To terminate a job early and shut down all workers, type Ctrl-C.

-By default, the tool will install and use the spaCy en\_core\_web\_sm model (see the [model management](#model-management) section for how to list and install model versions).
+By default, the tool will install and use the latest spaCy 3 en\_core\_web\_sm model (see the [model management](#model-management) section for how to list and install model versions).
 It will start as many concurrent jobs as there are virtual cores available.
 Entities are written to a sqlite3 file automatically named using the existing file or directory name and current datetime stamp, and with the following schema:

 ![RATOM database schema](https://libratom.github.io/ratom-db-schema.svg)